We are all aware of the importance of CO2 emissions but most of us have no idea where to start.

 However, the increasing demand for sustainable businesses is a growth opportunity for all organisations.

-We (Point Progress and Civica UK) have made carbon commitments.
+At Civica, we have made carbon commitments.
 Our collective aim is to reach Net Zero Carbon by 2040 (if not sooner).
 We’re making meaningful reductions to both our direct emissions and our wider supply-chain GHGs to hit our targets.

 One of the changes we have made is for employees to work from home where possible, significantly reducing overall travel emissions.